 Get answers to the most frequently asked questions and examples of common scenarios here.

 You must complete the jurisprudence requirements of each state you want to get a compact privilege in to be eligible.
 In most cases, the state jurisprudence exam must be completed and passed before compact privileges may be applied for.
 Adverse action may be taken if the jurisprudence requirement is not met.
-A list of the jurisprudence requirements for each state is available here.
+A list of the jurisprudence requirements for each state is available here. ( Video - What jurisprudence requirements must be met to get a compact privilege?)

 You can verify your eligibility and purchase compact privileges through an easy online process.
 Once jurisprudence requirements are met the process takes only a matter of minutes.
 A step-by-step walkthrough is available here or go directly to purchase compact privileges here.